what does it take to be an apprentice?

 Labor & Industries hosts a website where you can view the program standards document.

-Classes are two nights a week (Mon/Wed or Tues/Thurs) at one of the PEAC training locations.
-Currently: Clover Park Technical College (Puyallup) and NewTech Skills Center (Spokane.)
+Classes are one or two nights a week (Mon/Wed or Tues/Thurs) at one of the PEAC training locations.
+Currently: Clover Park Technical College (Puyallup) and North Idaho College Workforce Training Center (Spokane.)
+Note that class schedules vary by year based on instructor availability.

 How does tuition work?